IPA.CONF(5) IPA.CONF(5)

 parameter on-the-fly.

-This parameter can be specified in the global section, if some limit
+This parameter can be specified in the global section.
+If some limit

-the global section.
+global section.

-Limits initialization.
+Limits initialization

 When ipa(8) starts, rereads the configuration file or does reinitial-

-steps for an arbitrary limit:
+lowing steps for each limit:

-1. The current limit's state is read from the database, if the
+1. The current limit's state is read from the database.
+If the

 database does not have the limit's state, then a new limit's